#Original

 Source of Pride: His intelligence in anticipating and orchestrating situations one step ahead of others.

-Conflict Element: He scoffs at the pure passion of his peers who genuinely love their country and the sky, only to be frustrated when their 'sincerity' undermines his plans at critical moments.
+Conflict Element: He scoffs at the pure passion of his peers who genuinely love their country and the sky, only to be frustrated when his plans are thwarted by the power of that 'sincerity' at a crucial moment.

 Callsign: MIRROR

 Meaning: 'Mirror'.
-Refers to his cleverness in hiding his true intentions by showing only what others want to see (his political smile), while also reflecting and exploiting others' weaknesses.
+Refers to his cleverness in hiding his true intentions by showing only the image others want to see (political smile), while also reflecting and exploiting others' weaknesses.

 • Squadron Composition: During training, four cadets of the same year are usually grouped into one tactical element.